Representation and Network Synthesis for a Class of Mixed Quantum-Classical Linear Stochastic Systems: Canonical representation of mixed linear stochastic systems

-In this section, we will give two models or forms (a general form and a {\em standard} form defined later) for mixed quantum-classical linear stochastic systems and then derive relations between two models.
-We allow the general form to include classical inputs and outputs, which are not considered in previous works \cite{JNP08}, \cite{Nurdin2011}.
+In this section, we give two forms for mixed quantum-classical linear stochastic systems described by LSDEs, one being a {\it general} form in which the mixed system is often obtained in real experiments and the other being a {\it standard} form in which the mixed system can be easily decomposed for analysis and synthesis.
+We also derive relations between the two forms.
+Notice that in this paper we allow the general form to include classical inputs and outputs as well as scattering processes, which are more general than the mixed quantum-classical linear stochastic systems of the form \eqref{standard-form1_a}-\eqref{standard-form1_b} with quantum inputs and outputs, as discussed in Subsection \ref{subsec:intro-mixed}; cf. Remark \ref{rem:jun25}.